bbc/speculate/README.md

 To minimise the final RPM size, your development dependencies (dependencies added with the --save-dev flag) are automatically [pruned](https://docs.npmjs.com/cli/prune) so that they're not shipped with your production code.

-This will add `pnpm` as a build requirement if not already specified.
+This will add `npm` as a build requirement if not already specified.

 If for some reason you need to package your dev dependencies with your production code you can explicity tell speculate not to prune by adding the following to your `package.json`: